 Wine Tasting in the Abbey

-The best part of visiting the Abbey (apart from the Gregorian chants) is that you can even have your own little wine tasting at a cellar below the church.
-The monks sell their own wine label!
-Tuscany’s own little secret, I say!
+A very cool part of visiting the Abbey (apart from the Gregorian chants) is that the monks sell their own wine label.
+So you can even have your little wine tasting in a cellar below the church. – Tuscany’s own little secret indeed!